rfox12/quasar-typescript-starter/README.md

 ---

-There are some types I simply don't know where to find and which I don't know where are repeated.
+There are some types I simply don't know or am not sure about and which I don't know where are repeated.
 I need your help to identify and write them.
 Some are:

-- the parameter of boot files;
+- parameters of boot files;
 - the parameter of `store/index.ts`
 - the parameter of `router/index.ts`
 - `ctx` parameter of `quasar.config.js` function, if you want to change that file to TS too (it could be useful);